Annabel's Blend

 The new portfolio solution could achieve a better outcome for Annabel, as well as reducing overall risk.

 Annabel’s income objective has been achieved.
 This plan takes all the strain from the long-term portfolio.
-Also, it enables higher projected long-term portfolio values to help achieve Annabel’s secondary objective of having a discretionary pot to cover any future ad-hoc expenditure and spikes in inflation.
+Also, it enables higher projected long-term portfolio values to help achieve Annabel’s secondary objective of having a discretionary pot to help cover any future ad-hoc expenditure and spikes in inflation.

 Notes:

-Scenario numbers are illustrative only and correct as at April 2023.
+Scenario numbers are illustrative only and correct as at 11 March 2024.

 Example based on a 68 year old female, in good health, non-smoker, with a £250,000 total portfolio value.
 Traditional drawdown SIPP portfolio scenario is based on 50% mature equity / 50% investment grade bond asset allocation.
-New blended drawdown SIPP portfolio scenario is based on £201,909 annuity purchase / 50% mature equity / 50% investment grade bonds asset allocation, total fees of 1.75%.
+New blended drawdown SIPP portfolio scenario is based on £201,124 annuity purchase / 50% mature equity / 50% investment grade bonds asset allocation, total fees of 1.75%.